First Impression Enneagram Guide: Decode Anyone in 60 Seconds

 Be straightforward, reliable, and consistent from the first interaction.
 Clearly explain who you are, why you're meeting, and what you hope to accomplish.
 Address potential concerns proactively rather than glossing over them.

-Security-Building Questions for Type 6s
+3 Power Questions That Hook Type 6s

 ✓ Trust Accelerators for Type 6s